 Marketing has changed!
-If you want to grow your SaaS in 2019 you need a growth hacking mindset.
+If you want to grow your SaaS you need a growth hacking mindset.

 Traditional methods like newspaper ads, radio ads, and even television ads no longer reach the desired audience or produce enough ROI to justify their cost – at least, when compared with digital marketing.